oroinc/documentation/user/back-office/system/shipping-rules/index.rst

       .. warning::

          Only one shipping method per integration may be selected in the shipping rule.
-For example, to enable several flat rate options with various delivery SLA and insurance, please create a separate shipping rule for every option.
+For example, to enable several :term:`flat rate <Flat Rate>` options with various delivery SLA and insurance, please create a separate shipping rule for every option.

          A shipping method appears in the list only if it is configured to support the selected currency.